philip-raschke/educredentials/badge_data/README.md

 6. Once the installation is complete, the plugin should be installed and ready to use.

 ## Installation of Aries Cloud Agent Python

 Clone the repository to your C drive by running the following command in your terminal:
 ```bash
 git clone https://github.com/hyperledger/aries-cloudagent-python
 ```

+## Installation of Docker

+Install Docker for the Aries Cloud Agent Python from here: https://docs.docker.com/engine/install/

 ## Usage of the Plugin